-Why Use UV Filtration?
+Why Use a UV water filter?

 There are a whole lot of nasty contaminants beneath the “microorganism” umbrella.
 The term “micro-organism” or “microbe” refers to any living organism in your water.
-This includes bacteria, viruses, parasites and cysts.
+This includes bacteria, viruses, parasites, and cysts.
 Some commonly known microbial contaminants are; legionella, giardia, and E.coli.
 Ingesting these can cause problems ranging from violent gastrointestinal illness to pneumonia.

 Water that is not disinfected by a city or water supplier, as with private wells, is vulnerable to these dangerous contaminants.
-With chemically treated water, there is a constant push and pull because of the harshness of the chemicals being used.
+With chemically treated water, there is a constant push and pull because of the harshness of the chemicals being used.”

 People typically link ultraviolet light to tanning beds or even nail salons.
 Hark back to those elementary school days and remember that ultraviolet light comes from the sun.
 Its wavelengths are of a higher frequency than visible light.
 UV photons have higher energy, and can cause ionization in atoms.
 This means that UV radiation can break chemical bonds and damage cells so that they can’t reproduce.

 Fun Fact: Many of us have experienced the cell-damaging power of UV rays.
 Sunburns are a result of exposure to UV light radiating from the sun.
-When that power is safely harnessed, as with our UV bulb, it kills 99.99% of microbial contaminants without the use chemicals!
+When that power is safely harnessed, as with our UV bulb, it kills 99.99% of microbial contaminants without the use of chemicals!

 While UV light does come from the sun, there are a number of ways to generate it artificially.
 One of the most common ways to produce it is by passing an electric current through vaporized mercury or other gas.
-While this might sound high tech, the practice is so common that most people sit beneath a tube of the stuff every day—fluorescent lights first produce UV rays before re-emitting visible light via their fluorescent coating.
+While this might sound high tech, the practice is so common that most people sit beneath a tube of the stuff everyday—fluorescent lights first produce UV rays before re-emitting visible light via their fluorescent coating.

 It’s actually fairly simple.
 Water is pumped into a chamber which houses an ultraviolet bulb.
 The ultraviolet rays produced are fine-tuned to a frequency that best attacks microbes.
 These rays pierce the cell walls, damaging contaminants and their DNA so that they can’t reproduce.
-This renders dangerous contaminants, such as E.Coli and giardia completely harmless.
+This renders dangerous contaminants, such as E.Coli and giardia, completely harmless.

 The use of UV filtration can be found at all levels of water treatment.
 Not only is it known to be an effective way to eliminate the dangers of bacteria and viruses, it does so without tainting the water with harsh chemicals.

-Who Can Benefit from UV Filtration
+Who Can Benefit from UV Filtration?

 - Private Well Owners – Because private well water is not disinfected by a water treatment facility, it is at risk of microbial contamination.
-Parasites, bacteria and viruses all inhabit untreated water.
+Parasites, bacteria, and viruses all inhabit untreated water.
 The risk is especially high for wells located near large animal feeding operations.

 - Recipients of a “Water Boil Warning” – City water treatment facilities can issue a “boil warning”, in which consumers are told to boil their water before drinking.
 When that happens, it’s possible that water quality tests revealed a microbial infection of some kind.
-Outbreaks can always re-occur.
+Outbreaks can always reoccur.
 So, it’s important to get informed about just what’s in the water and why that supplier’s disinfection protocols aren’t working.